 The first stage of a two-year United Nations process to secure an international agreement to protect Biodiversity in Areas Beyond National Jurisdiction (BBNJ) began in September 2018.
-It is BLUE’s ambition to raise the political and public profile of the high seas and the importance of these UN talks.
+It is Blue Marine’s ambition to raise the political and public profile of the high seas and the importance of these UN talks.

-The UK government was the first G7 country to commit, in September 2018, to protecting 30% of its waters by 2030.
-BLUE has embarked on a two-year campaign to articulate a vision, raise awareness and ultimately encourage leadership in high seas conservation.
+The UK government was the first G7 country to commit, in September 2018, to protecting 30 per cent of its waters by 2030.
+Blue Marine has embarked on a two-year campaign to articulate a vision, raise awareness and ultimately encourage leadership in high seas conservation.
 As members of the High Seas Alliance we are seeking a global, legally-binding treaty to protect high seas biodiversity.

 43% of earth’s surface